About us

 I stopped breeding Ragdolls when my 1st marriage fell apart and I got divorced.

-It all began with a simple idea fueled by my wishlist that had been on hold for many years a deep passion for Bengals.
-I have always loved spots, in all animals like dalmations.
+It all began with a simple idea fuelled by my wish list that had been on hold for many years a deep passion for Bengals.
+I have always loved spots, in all animals like dalmatians.
 I even bred the first recognised spotted pocket pet rats.

 I never thought that I would ever be able to own my own Bengal never mind being able to breed them.
 That was my utmost dream.

-Al Junglepaw Bengals sold and became my mentor and partner at the start.
+Al from Jungle paw Bengals sold and became my mentor and partner at the start.
 He was a delightful person to deal with very friendly and supportive.
 When he decided to retire I kept my last kitten a male from a mating who is Adonis the biggest sook you can meet.
 Loves his belly rubbed and spends most nights cuddled up with hubby.

-I have had such sweet, stunning babies with Shandy one of those girls.
+BUT I have had such sweet, stunning babies with Shandy one of those girls.
 Unfortunately Zirra the other had birthing difficulties with her first born and it was stuck in her vulva.
-The vet I went to was very incompetent and instead of giving her a small cut to give the baby extra room to allow delivery just used forceps and ripped it out ripping its lip in half and according to her breaking its jaw.
-It was pts.
-I asked her if Zirra had any damage or needed any pain relief etc. She just said she was fine, wouldnt let us stay there for the next delivery and sent us home.
-Zirra became very ill, lost 2nd baby on day 2 and the others were unable to survive the hand feeding.
+The vet I went to was very incompetent and instead of giving her a small cut to give the baby extra room to allow delivery just used forceps and ripped it out, ripping its lip in half and according to her breaking its jaw.
+It was PTS.
+We lost all of her kittens and she's never fallen pregnant since.